JetBrains/kotlin-web-site/pages/docs/tutorials/native/curl.md

 </div>

 As we can see, we've eliminated the explicit variable declarations in the Kotlin version, but everything else is pretty much verbatim to the C version.
-All the calls we'd expect in the `libcurl` library are available in their Kotlin version.
+All the calls we'd expect in the `libcurl` library are available in their Kotlin equivalent.

 Note that for the purpose of this tutorial, we've done a line by line literal translation.
 Obviously we could write this in a more Kotlin idiomatic way.

 ## Compiling and Linking the library

 The next step is to compile our application.
 We already covered the basics of compiling a Kotlin/Native application from the command line in the [A Basic Kotlin/Native application](basic-kotlin-native-app.html) tutorial.
-The only difference in this case is that a `cinterop` generated part is implicitly included into the build:
+The only difference in this case is that the `cinterop` generated part is implicitly included into the build:
 Let's call the following command:
 [[include pages-includes/docs/tutorials/native/runDebugExecutableNative.md]]